PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 When dataset uses integer-encoded labels (i.e., labels are integer indices for the classes), sparse_categorical_crossentropy should be used.

 ### Training First Model
 Now, we can train the model using train_generator and valid_generator (created using Data Augmentation) that return integer-encoded labels.
-We will also use epochs, An epoch refers to one complete cycle through the entire training dataset during the training process of a model.
-In machine learning, when training a model, we pass the data through the network multiple times to optimize its weights and biases, helping the model learn to make better predictions.
+I used epochs, An epoch refers to one complete cycle through the entire training dataset during the training process of a model.
+In machine learning, when training a model, pass the data through the network multiple times to optimize its weights and biases, helping the model learn to make better predictions.

-we are training the model on Epoch value of 10.
+Training the model on Epoch value of 10.

 ![View First Model Training](images/screenshots/Img10.jpg)